On this page8

 Can You Use Jiaobei Online?

-But if you're planning that visit, understanding jiaobei meaning beforehand will make your time at Wong Tai Sin much more meaningful.
-You'll know what you're doing instead of just copying the gestures of people around you.
+If you want the full experience, visit an actual temple.
+If you are planning that visit, understanding jiaobei meaning beforehand will make your time at Wong Tai Sin much more grounded.
+You will know what you are doing instead of only copying the gestures of people around you.

-Anyway.
-That's jiaobei in a nutshell.
+That is jiaobei in a nutshell.

 Two wooden crescents, three possible answers, one clear purpose: helping you confirm that your fortune stick actually addresses your question.
 Simple tools for a surprisingly sophisticated system.

-Next time you see someone dropping those curved blocks at Wong Tai Sin, you'll know exactly what they're doing , and why it matters.
+Next time you see someone dropping those curved blocks at Wong Tai Sin, you'll know exactly what they're doing, and why it matters.

 ---